-Most think of exercise as a way to better cardiovascular health, increase muscle size, and of course, get a chiselled physique.
+Most think of exercise as a way to better cardiovascular health, increase muscle size, and of course, get a chiseled physique.
 But that’s not where the upsides end; exercise has various above-the-neck benefits as well.
 Over the years, multiple studies have focused on how exercising (and staying active in general) can have a significant impact on mental well-being, irrespective of fitness level or age.

 So this Sports Day (29 August), get motivated to exercise your way to improved mental health, more satisfying relationships, and overall improved quality of life.